Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Methods

 Second, simulations consider relatively short chains with $n_K \approx 83$ Kuhn segments per chain as compared to $n_K \approx 200$ for 45 kbp ring DNA and $\lambda$-DNA (48.5 kbp).
 Simulations are limited to short chains because of the size of the box, with the current $N_R = 150$ systems using $N = 19,200$.
 Higher molecular weight chains would require larger systems, which are intractable due to the $O(N^2)$ computational scaling of the CA method.
-BD algorithms with improved computational scalings of $O(N)$ \cite{fiore2017rapid} or $O(N \textrm{log} N)$ \cite{liu2014large,saadat2015matrix} may help in overcoming this limitation, although they have not been implemented in the CA method.
-However, prior work has shown that even with the lower molecular weight, simulations still capture the same qualitative trends as experiments. \cite{hsiao2016ring, young2019simulation, patel2020nonmonotonic}.
+BD algorithms with improved computational scalings of $O(N)$ \cite{fiore2017rapid} or $O(N \textrm{log} N)$ \cite{liu2014large,saadat2015matrix} may help in overcoming this limitation, but they have not been implemented in the CA method.
+Prior work has shown that even with the lower molecular weight, simulations still capture the same qualitative trends as experiments. \cite{hsiao2016ring, young2019simulation, patel2020nonmonotonic}

-Finally, in simulation we observe modification of the solvent velocity due to the polymer disturbance on length scales comparable to the polymer extension (Sec \ref{sec:bulkflow}).
-Previous work has shown asymmetric unsteady flow of synthetic flexible polymers which is sensitive to channel shape, \cite{arratia2006elastic, haward2016elastic, cruz2018characterization} channel aspect ratio, \cite{sousa2015purely, cruz2016influence} polymer concentration and molecular weight. \cite{haward2016elastic, sousa2015purely} However, flow instabilities have not been observed for DNA solutions in cross-slot devices, \cite{hsiao2017direct, zhou2019effect} which is confirmed in the companion article to the current study. \cite{zhou2021dynamics} The higher persistence length of DNA may lead to lower solution elasticity, suppressing the instability entirely or delaying it to high Wi.
-Regardless, we expect the conclusions on intermolecular HI leading to conformational fluctuations presented later in the paper to be remain valid, even if flow modification is local to the polymer trapped at the stagnation point.
+Finally, simulations use periodic boundary conditions in a homogeneous unbounded flow.
+The flow kinematics in a cross-slot clearly differ, as previous work has shown asymmetric unsteady flow of synthetic flexible polymers which is sensitive to channel shape, \cite{arratia2006elastic, haward2016elastic, cruz2018characterization} channel aspect ratio, \cite{sousa2015purely, cruz2016influence} polymer concentration, and molecular weight. \cite{haward2016elastic, sousa2015purely} However, flow instabilities have not been reported for DNA solutions in cross-slot devices, \cite{hsiao2017direct, zhou2019effect} which is confirmed in the companion article to the current study. \cite{zhou2021dynamics} The higher persistence length of DNA may lead to lower solution elasticity, suppressing the instability entirely or delaying it to high Wi.
+Molecular simulations of polymers in a cross-slot microfluidic device may be able to resolve this issue, \cite{delong2014brownian} but available algorithms are generally limited to dilute solutions due to computational expense. \cite{zhao2017parallel}